 Hateful conduct policy

 Hateful conduct: You may not promote violence against or directly attack or threaten other people on the basis of race, ethnicity, national origin, caste, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease.
 We also do not allow accounts whose primary purpose is inciting harm towards others on the basis of these categories.

 Hateful imagery and display names: You may not use hateful images or symbols in your profile image or profile header.
 You also may not use your username, display name, or profile bio to engage in abusive behavior, such as targeted harassment or expressing hate towards a person, group, or protected category.

 Twitter’s mission is to give everyone the power to create and share ideas and information, and to express their opinions and beliefs without barriers.
 Free expression is a human right – we believe that everyone has a voice, and the right to use it.
 Our role is to serve the public conversation, which requires representation of a diverse range of perspectives.

 We recognise that if people experience abuse on Twitter, it can jeopardize their ability to express themselves.
 Research has shown that some groups of people are disproportionately targeted with abuse online.
 This includes; women, people of color, lesbian, gay, bisexual, transgender, queer, intersex, asexual individuals, marginalized and historically underrepresented communities.
-For those who identity with multiple underrepresented groups, abuse may be more common, more severe in nature and have a higher impact on those targeted.
+For those who identify with multiple underrepresented groups, abuse may be more common, more severe in nature and more harmful.